 An evening with Liberia's Vice President Joseph Boakai

-On Saturday 15th September 2012, Grassroot Diplomat was invited by the Royal African Society and Fasken Martineau LLP to a talk by the Vice President of Liberia - Mr Joseph Boakai.
+On Saturday 15th September 2012, Grassroot Diplomat was invited by the Royal African Society and Fasken Martineau LLP to meet with Vice President of Liberia Joseph Boakai.
 During his talk, the Vice-President made it clear that agriculture is the key driver of GDP growth in Liberia, accounting for over 40% of GDP since 2008.
 Rice and cassava are the staple food crops, while rubber, oil, palm and cocoa are the dominant export tree crops.
-Liberia also hosts some of the biggest rainforests in the West African region.
+Liberia also hosts some of the biggest rain forests in the West African region.

 The Vice President linked agriculture production to the stability of the country, stipulating that economic growth is the best catalyst to achieving a stable and peaceful post-conflict society, after decades of civil war that left the economy tattered.

 Mr Boakai talked of plans the government had put together to stimulate the growth of economy and said they had “achieved what they had set out to do” at the start of their term, with Liberia now being the fastest growing post-conflict economy in Africa.
 Now the minister is in London to attract investors to the country’s burgeoning agricultural sector.